 Registering for this site allows you to access your order status and history.
 Just fill in the fields below, and weâll get a new account set up for you in no time.
 We will only ask you for information necessary to make the purchase process faster and easier.Create an Account

 HEIRLOOM.
-Rich, old-timey tomato flavor.
-Introduced in 1885, this pinkish - red treasure produces good yields of 1-2 lb beefsteak tomatoes.
+The Brandywine tomato is a popular heirloom variety known for its distinctive, rich old-timey tomato flavor.
+Introduced in 1885, it has large, soft, juicy fruits with a unique, slightly sweet taste that sets it apart from other tomatoes.
+This pinkish-red treasure produces good yields of 1-2 lb beefsteak tomatoes.
 Pinkish-red when mature.
 Indeterminate.

 |Average Seed / oz||Seed / 100' Row||Average Yield / 100' Row||Days to Harvest|